Foods That Start With S (updated 2023)

 For those looking for foods rich in omega-3 fatty acids and other nutrients, salmon may be your best bet.
 After all, it ranks as a superfood in the health community.

-In fact, two servings of this fish a week will help boost immunity and reduce risks of heart disease, diabetes, and even improve the brain’s cognitive functions.
+In fact, two servings of this fish a week will help boost immunity and reduce risks of heart disease, and diabetes, and even improve the brain’s cognitive functions.

 Besides this, fatty fish like salmon can help provide a healthy serving of protein.